Agents consume. Humans and platforms buy.

 Access is scoped

-Payment unlocks only the route, capability, quota, or expiry the agent bought — not a permanent broad key.
+Payment unlocks only the route, capability, quota, or expiry allowed by policy — not a permanent broad key.

 Policy still applies